 Where ease of use is concerned, Mailfence is a doddle because it doesn’t require users to download and install any software.
 In addition, unlike with some email clients, there is no steep learning curve.
-Even PGP encryption, which is generally considered tricky, is made easy thanks to the one-click feature.
+Even PGP encryption, which is generally considered tricky, is made easy thanks to the better usability of the platform.

 We also enjoyed the fact that all the primary functions are baked in without the need to install secondary plugins or add-ons.
 This makes Mailfence ideal for non-techy users who want to jump right in and start protecting emails with encryption.

 The Mailfence contacts feature is easy to use and allows users to quickly import contacts from Google or another email provider.

 We also enjoyed the ability to synchronize across devices, which is much easier than with some other email providers.
 Mailfence also allows users to easily migrate all of their contacts, encrypted keypairs, and encrypted data to another email provider should the need arise.

 A closer look at settings reveals that Maifence has a lot of useful functions.